NatsuDrag9/tdd-embedded-c-ex/ex-mockio-cfi/Readme.md

 ---

 **Note - I skipped this exercise.
-Refer point 3 [notes.txt](https://github.com/NatsuDrag9/tdd-embedded-c-ex/blob/chp10/ex-mockio-cfi/notes.txt) for the issue.
+Refer point 3 in [notes.txt](https://github.com/NatsuDrag9/tdd-embedded-c-ex/blob/chp10/ex-mockio-cfi/notes.txt) for the issue.
 I would be grateful for any help that resolved this issue**